-Everyone knows of WD-40, mainly because it’s great for squeaks and bikes, and commonly known applications, but there are many, many more.
-There’s 1001 uses that it gets used for other than the lubricating spray that it started out as.
-I personally have used it mainly for tools and keeping my bike and equipment running smoothly, but there are all kinds of uses and they keep coming.
+Everyone knows or should know of WD-40, mainly because it’s great for squeaks and bikes, and commonly known applications, but there are many, many more.
+There’s 1001 uses that WD40 gets used for other than lubricating spray.
+Personally, have used it mainly for tools and keeping my bike and equipment running smoothly, but there are all kinds of uses and they keep coming.
 The latest use I have found was removing Flex Seal from a metal gear.

-I wanted to damp the metal on metal gear sound and thought that Flex Seal could do the trick, it worked for the most part.
+I wanted to dampen a metal on metal gear sound and thought that Flex Seal could do the trick, it worked for the most part.
 I applied it a bit liberally and needed to take it back off.
 When using Flex Seal products, applying is easy, removal of it, not so much.
 I researched ways to take it off and there are some serious chemicals that people were suggesting, so I tried rag and various things around the house to no avail.
-The extra rubber on the gear was creating friction and thought maybe I could just lubricate the rubber and see if that would smooth things along.
-As it ran, I noticed there was some black substance on the wood and quickly realized that the rubber was coming off.
-I pulled off the gear and applied a fair amount where I wanted to remove and sure enough, with a dry cloth, I was able to wipe it clean.
-I let it sit for just a couple minutes and it came right off, I was surprised and very happy.
+The extra rubber on the gear was creating friction and thought maybe I could just lubricate the rubber just to see if that would smooth things along.
+As it the gears turned, I noticed there was some black substance on the wood and quickly realized that the rubber was coming off.
+I pulled off the gear and applied a fair amount where I wanted to remove and sure enough, using a dry cloth, I was able to wipe it clean.
+CLEAN!
+Just let it sit for just a couple minutes and it comes right off, I was surprised and very happy.

 After that, I knew I needed to do a quick quip about it because Flex Seal is some hardy rubber.
 I have read a couple times where it ruined the project because it got out of hand.
 There was a guy who thought he ruined a $1500 raft because when he folded up the raft for the season, the Flex Seal got all over it and he couldn't get it off.
 I have looked for that forum again so I can post what I found, because I know WD-40 would take it right off with ease.